rinadelph/Agent-MCP/README.md

 [![Ask DeepWiki](https://deepwiki.com/badge.svg)](https://deepwiki.com/rinadelph/Agent-MCP)

 > 🚀 **Advanced Tool Notice**: This framework is designed for experienced AI developers who need sophisticated multi-agent orchestration capabilities.
 Agent-MCP requires familiarity with AI coding workflows, MCP protocols, and distributed systems concepts.
 We're actively working to improve documentation and ease of use.
 If you're new to AI-assisted development, consider starting with simpler tools and returning when you need advanced multi-agent capabilities.
->
-> 📅 **Weekend Workshop**: Join our hands-on Agent-MCP workshop this weekend!
-Connect with us on [Discord](https://discord.gg/7Jm7nrhjGn) to participate and learn directly from the maintainers how to implement multi-agent development workflows.

 Multi-Agent Collaboration Protocol for coordinated AI software development.